Osteoarthritis relief and management methods

 Signs and symptoms of osteoarthritis include:

-- Joint inflammation that tends to get worse later in the day - As your affected joints are used throughout the day, the wear and tear on them from day-to-day activities can result in increased inflammation at the end of the day.
+Joint inflammation that tends to get worse later in the day - As your affected joints are used throughout the day, day-to-day activities can result in increased inflammation at the end of the day.

 Osteoarthritis can affect any joint.
 However, it is most likely to affect the hips, knees, neck, lower back or small joints of the hands.5